clarke911/hello-world/README.md

 # hello-world
-A placwe to store ideas.
+A place to store ideas.